Topaz Video AI Anime Upscaling (2026): Gaia Model vs UniFab Kairo, Tested

 Pros

-• Anime-specific training — handles cel art, line work, and flat colors better than generic upscalers
+• Animation-specific training — handles cel art, line work, and flat colors better than generic upscalers

 • Clean line edges with minimal aliasing